Equine and Camelid Castration

 Testosterone is responsible for the male sexual characteristics in horses, including the muscular jaw, neck and body.
 Testosterone also stimulates growth plate closure.
 Animals that are castrated earlier in life may develop longer and straighter limbs and grow taller because they grow for a longer period of time.
 Horses castrated too early may actually develop orthopedic issues (arthritis) due to the straighter limb conformation.
 Research results are contradictory on this topic.

-The procedure is usually done on the farm where the colt lives.
-Supplies are only those brought with you on your truck.
+The castration procedure is usually done on the farm where the colt lives.
+Supplies are generally only those brought with you on your truck.
 Due to variability in horse responses to handing and anesthesia as well as to challenges of working outside, make sure your truck is stocked with double what you anticipate needing!

 Castration steps